CI-Hackathon-Team25/st-patricks-day-project/README.md

 - Icons made by Freepik from [www.flaticon.com](https://www.flaticon.com/)

 ### Acknowledgements
-- We would like to thank our tutor Tim Nelson for his precious advices.
+- We would like to thank our tutor Tim Nelson for his precious advice.

 **_NOTE:_** This is for educational purposes.